CommitteeOfZero/committeeofzero.github.io/projects/2023-02-03-chn-walkthrough.markdown

 This is a 100% walkthrough for CHAOS;HEAD NOAH, designed to allow readers to play through in the optimal route order while unlocking every scene, CG, music track, and tip along the way.

+# Preface: The Delusion Trigger

+At different points in CHAOS;HEAD NOAH, you will come into contact with the “Delusion Trigger” system.
+Through it, you can choose if the protagonist experiences a positive delusion, a negative delusion, or no delusion at all.

+Click the green button or press Right Trigger on controller to lock into a positive delusion; click the red button or press Left Trigger to lock into a negative delusion; or proceed normally to stay in reality.

 # Silent Sky (Ending A)

 This is the game's common route; it is required in order to access the rest of the game.